 You might need to do this for work or just because you like to explore and venture out.
 It might be your hobby or part of your fitness regime even.

 You may want (or need to) get out and capture the landscape under summer conditions.
 See my guide on choosing long range drones.

-Having the right knowledge, and proper apparel and gear can make or break whether you venture outside enough to make the most of your experience in your surrounds.
+Having the right knowledge, and proper apparel and gear can make or break whether you venture outside enough to make the most of your experience in your surroundings.

 #1.
 Avoid heat stress